richardsolomou/local-chat/README.md

 ## Overview

-A privacy-first chat interface powered by WebLLM and Qwen.
+A privacy-first chat interface powered by Transformers.js and SmolLM2.
 All inference happens locally on your device - your conversations never leave your browser.

 **Supported browsers:**
 - Chrome 113+ (WebGPU support)